imperiuse/golib/filters/Readme.md

 Based on this, a model with **embedding** the basic structure of the filter and the mechanism for obtaining interface pointers are selected. myself.

-Attention!
-For create flexible design and execute child method of parents struct, mechanism of pointer to themself in BaseFilter is used.
+So because I need pointer to child interface for create flexible design and execute child method of parents struct, mechanism of pointer to themself in BaseFilter is used.
-**So you always need to set self pointer by used method!**
+**At the begining you always need to set self pointer by used method!**

     InterfaceCustomFilter.SetSelfPointer(&InterfaceCustomFilter) // ATTENTION!
 ALWAYS SET THIS!
 Self pointer!
 IMPORTANT!